By Lesley Dingle and Daniel Bates

 A further trait that I might add from my own short acquaintance with Professor Stein is his enthusiasm and love for his subject - it was obvious that he delighted in exploring avenues in pre-nineteenth century legal and historical writings.
 Each of these journeys resulted in a solid core of legal relevance together with delightful anecdotes and exquisitely researched historical esoterism.

 This side of Peter Stein’s work is crystallised in the essays he chose for a compendium which was published in 1988.
-My favourite is the one about Sir Thomas Smith, who, like the writer, was Regius Professor of Civil Law at Cambridge (1540, inaugural appointment by Henry VIII, no less) and a Fellow of Queens’.
+My favourite is the one about Sir Thomas Smith, who, like the writer, was Regius Professor of Civil Law at Cambridge (1540, inaugural appointment by Henry VIII) and a Fellow of Queens’.
 Stein dedicated this essay, on the intricate balance between civil law and theory of the state, to his friend Professor Ben Beinart who, at the time (1977) was at Birmingham University.
 Through Stein’s pen, Sir Thomas comes alive and the essay is littered with unforgettable anecdotes: who can not pause and admire the single-mindedness of a man who, languishing in the Tower of London not knowing his fate, chose to pass his time translating the Psalms of David into metrical English verse.

 Although Peter Stein was Regius Professor for twenty five years, and had been at Caius for a further three, I gathered few reminiscences and anecdotes about his colleagues13.
 This is because he was not inclined to pass judgment but he recounted one amusing story I can place before readers, because it poses a legal conundrum.
 It revolves around H. Barnes14 who lectured in criminal law when Peter was an undergraduate.
 Apparently, students would flock to one particular lecture for which Barnes became famous and in which he discussed an appeal case dealing with the feasibility of committing buggery with a duck.
 The finale was a theatrically delivered verdict, in an Irish accent, of “conviction quashed”.
 Thereupon Barnes dramatically turned the page in his notes and the lecture room rapidly emptied.